its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 #### Setup

+NOTE: For M1/ARM64 architectures, if you encounter error "Node Sass does not yet support your current environment: OS X Unsupported architecture (arm64) with Node.js 12.x", you can run the following from insight-brain-frontend directory as a workaround and then continue the steps below: `npm install node-sass@npm:sass`

 First, [build](../readme.md#building) the `insight-brain` project, and then [deploy](../insight-brain-service/README.md#deploying-iq-server-locally) it to port 8072 using the following command (executed from the `insight-brain-service` directory):

 `mvn exec:java -Dexec.mainClass=com.sonatype.insight.brain.service.InsightBrainService -Dexec.args='server src/test/resources/config-dev.yml' -Ddw.server.applicationConnectors[0].port=8072`